 The following principles are considered best practice when calculating a carbon account.
-If seeking to claim carbon neutrality against the Products & Services Standard, the carbon account of a product or service must be calculated according to these principles:
+If seeking to claim carbon neutrality against the Organisation Standard, the carbon account of an organisation must be calculated according to these principles:

-- Relevance: ensure the greenhouse gas inventory of a product or service appropriately reflects the greenhouse gas emissions attributable to that product or service and serves the decision-making needs of users both internal and external. - Completeness: account for and report all greenhouse gas emissions sources and activities within the defined life cycle boundary of the product or service.
+- Relevance: ensure the greenhouse gas inventory of an organisation appropriately reflects the greenhouse gas emissions attributable to that organisation and serves the decision-making needs of users - both internal and external. - Completeness: account for and report all greenhouse gas emissions sources and activities within the defined boundary of the organisation.
 Disclose and justify all exclusions. - Consistency: use consistent methodologies to allow for meaningful comparisons of greenhouse gas emissions over time.
 Transparently document any changes to the data, boundary, methods or any other relevant factors in the time series. - Transparency: compile, analyse and document greenhouse gas information clearly and coherently so that auditors and the public may evaluate its credibility.
 Disclose any relevant assumptions and make appropriate references to the calculation methodologies and data sources used. - Accuracy: ensure the quantification of greenhouse gas emissions is unbiased (not systematically over or under actual emissions) and uncertainties are reduced as far as practicable.
 Achieve sufficient accuracy to enable users to make decisions with reasonable assurance as to the integrity of the reported information.
 Where uncertainty is high, use conservative values and assumptions.